 Amber was born and raised in Tampa.
-After graduating from Leto High School, she attended Florida State University for her undergraduate degree and then the University of South Florida for her graduate degree in Government and International Studies in 2012.
-Her major thesis was on religion and politics, and her minor studies were on public policy in education.
-She and her husband, Seth, of 20 years live in south Tampa with their three children; all of whom attend public schools in Tampa.
+After graduating from Leto High School, she attended Florida State University for an undergraduate degree and then the University of South Florida for a graduate degree in Government and International Studies.
+She is currently completing a graduate certificate in instructional design through Florida State University.
+Her background includes working with at-risk teens and families, and program development.

 Amber has been involved with FPTB since 2009, when she began serving as a parent partner.
 In 2012, she consulted with FPTB as a Community Development Director, and in 2013 stepped into the position of Executive Director.

 Amber’s primary focus as Executive Director is: vision casting, fundraising, program development, and ministry operations.
 Amber is available to speak on a wide range of topics including: the role of First Priority in the community, parenting, public education and faith based issues.